-Kevin Broom, PhD, MBA discusses Health Management at SLU
+Professor Kevin Broom, PhD, discusses health management at SLU

 Decisions made by health care executives help improve the lives of hundreds or even thousands of people every day.
 Students gain the knowledge and skills to help address the unique and complex challenges facing the health of communities and the health care system.